brookhong/cloudboard.vim/README.md

 # Installation

-Your VIM must have python support, check it with `:version`.
+Your VIM must have python support, check it with `:python print 'hello'`.

 `Bundle 'brookhong/cloudboard.vim'`